Holy Himalaya Eco Trek

 Day 9: Acclimatization Day at Manang (3,540 m.)

-This day in Manang is for rest and acclimatization, but that does not mean there is a shortage of activities to keep us engaged.
-We start our morning by exploring the stunning area around Manang, which includes Gangapurna and Ice Lakes.
+This day in Manang is for rest and acclimatization, but that does not mean there is a lack of activities to keep us busy.
+In the morning, we take a walk around the wonderful area of Manang, including Gangapurna and Ice Lakes.
 The crisp mountain air, combined with serene water, produces breathtaking scenery complemented by panoramic views of Annapurna III, Tilicho, Pisang, and Chulu Peaks.
 We will drive to Vraja village to visit the Himalayan Rescue Association this afternoon.
 Here, we attend an informative session about acute mountain sickness, its symptoms, precautions, and treatment methods, as a necessary step for safety and health while going on higher-altitude trekking.
 We spend all day with the culture and magic of Manang Village—sights, sounds, and hospitality included.
 Later this evening, we will sleep nice and cozy, now better prepared for the challenge of demanding trails ahead.

 10